 Unemployment Claims

-Unemployment initial claims serve as an indicator of economic health.
-This data measures the number of people filing for unemployment benefits for the first time.
-It provides policymakers and economists with the timeliest data about labor market conditions, often foreshadowing broader economic conditions that are reported on a monthly basis in state and federal job reports and databases.
+Unemployment initial and continued claims serve as an indicator of economic health.
+Initial unemployment claims measure the number of people filing for unemployment benefits for the first time.
+Continued unemployment claims measure the number of people who already filed an initial claim in a prior week and have subsequently filed a continued claim for unemployment benefits because they continue to be unemployed.
+The weekly data provides policymakers and economists with the timeliest data about labor market conditions, often foreshadowing broader economic conditions that are reported on a monthly basis in state and federal job reports and databases.

 About the Data